menu

 People

-The Ozark West neighborhood stands out for having an average per capita income lower than 98.5% of the neighborhoods in the United States.
+One of the unique characteristics of the Ozark West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.5% of the neighborhoods in America.
 Also of note, 67.4% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, there is an especially high percentage of incarcerated people (1.5%) living in the Ozark West neighborhood.